klemola/matiasklemola.com/content/articles/albania.md

 One of the major attractions outside Sarandë city limits is [the Blue Eye][blueeye].
 It's said to be a "beautiful oasis with deep blue water".
 It's quite close to Sarandë, on the route to Gjirokastër.

 The beaches of Sarandë and Himarë have a pebbly floor.
 It's comfortable enough for me, but if you're looking for sandy beaches, look no further than Ksamil.
 Town of Ksamil is a 20 minute bus ride away from Sarandë.
 You can board a municipal bus that is very affordable, or take a private ride.
 Ksamil has plenty of private beaches.
 Renting a sun chair for the day costs about 4-5 euros.
 I've had a really nice beach day at [Guvat][guvat].
 The restaurant servers drinks directly to sun chairs.
-You can take a break from swimming and sunbathing, and enjoy a e.g. a pasta in the restaurant.
+You can take a break from swimming and sunbathing, and enjoy e.g. a pasta in the restaurant.
 The beach is small enough to feel cozy.
 Ksamil itself has plenty of hotels and restaurants.

 ![View from a sun chair at Guvat in Ksamil]({static}/images/albania/ksamil_beach.jpg)